-As of December 31, 2020 and 2019, the Company holds 34.89% and 40.88%, respectively, of the outstanding voting shares of EAST TENDER OPTOELECTRONICS CORPORATION (EOC), and is the single largest shareholder of the investee.
-Although the remaining shares are not concentrated within specific shareholders, the Company still failed to obtain more than half of the total number of directors' seats of EOC, and it also failed to obtain more than half of the voting rights at a shareholders' meeting.
+As of December 31, 2021 and 2020, the Company holds both 34.89% of the outstanding voting shares of EAST TENDER OPTOELECTRONICS CORPORATION (EOC), and is the single largest shareholder of the investee.
+Although the remaining shares are not concentrated within specific shareholders, the Company still failed to obtain more than half of the total number of directors's eats of EOC, and it also failed to obtain more than half of the voting rights at a shareholders' meeting.
 Therefore, it is determined that the Company only has significant influence but not control over EOC.